 In fact, the face page of a policy should include some, if not all, of the information listed below.

-As obvious as it may sound, the name of the insurance company should be listed on this page.
-This is important because over the following years, your insurance company may be sold, bought out, absorbed by another company or undergo a rebrand and change their name.
-Having the original name of the company is vital as it could save your beneficiaries time when they are trying to claim it.
+The name of the insurance company, as obvious as it may sound, should be listed on this page.
+This is significant because your insurance company may be sold, bought out, absorbed by another company, and change its name in the coming years.
+It is critical to have the original name of the company because it may save your beneficiaries time when they try to claim it.

 “Whole Life – Level Face Amount Plan.
 Insurance payable upon death.
 Premiums payable for life.
 Policy participates in dividends.
 Dividends, dividend credits and policy loans may be used to help pay premiums,” as quoted in McGill’s Life Insurance 8th edition.

 On the face page, include a statement about the policy’s free look provision (the period of time after acceptance during which the policyholder can return the policy).
 This provision is typically ten days.